Breast cancer | Mate pukupuku ūtaetae

 On average, 9 people in Aotearoa New Zealand, will hear the news today that they have breast cancer.

 Breastscreen Aotearoa(external link) is a national screening programme providing free mammograms to women aged 45 to 69 years, every 2 years.
+This age range is being extended and, if you qualify, screening will be every 2 years up to 74 years of age.
 This service helps to catch breast cancer early and save lives.
-Read more about breast screening.
+Read more about breast screening and about the extension of the screening programme and eligibility(external link).

-Men can develop breast cancer, though this is rarer, adding up to about 1% of all breast cancers.
+Men can develop breast cancer, though this is rarer being only 1% of all breast cancers.

-Cancer is caused when some of the cells in our body start to grow out of control.
+Cancer is caused when some of the cells in your body start to grow out of control.
 These cells keep multiplying and form a lump called a tumour.

 Some breast cancers grow very slowly, while others grow much faster.
 Breast cancer can spread to the lymph glands and to other parts of the body, such as the bones and liver.

 The causes of breast cancer are not clear, but many risk factors are known.
 The main factors that influence your risk include being female and getting older.
-Most breast cancers are found in those who are 50 years old or older.
-Read more about risk factors for breast cancer below.
+Most breast cancers are found in those who are 40 years old or older.
+Read more about the risk factors for breast cancer.

 Breasts undergo changes throughout life.
 In particular, breasts may become sore, lumpy or swollen during the menstrual cycle.
 Not all breast lumps are caused by cancer, but some breast changes that may be early signs of cancer include: